Marouan-chak/mvx/README.md

 - When stream-copy is used, no re-encoding happens and conversions are much faster.
 - ffmpeg progress is parsed and reported as a percentage with ETA when duration is known.
 - When duration is unknown, progress shows elapsed seconds instead.
+- ImageMagick and LibreOffice conversions show a spinner with elapsed time.
 - Auto stream-copy compatibility targets:
   - `mp4`/`mov`: h264/hevc/mpeg4/av1 video with aac/mp3/alac audio.
   - `webm`: vp8/vp9/av1 video with opus/vorbis audio.